codefellows/seattle-code-301d106/class-03/README.md

   }
   ```

   - Step 3.
 The invoked function from the child component will update the name in the parent component and tada!
-Your child component has essientially changed the state of your parent component.
+Your child component has essentially changed the state of your parent component.